jiggzson/nerdamer/README.md

 ## Project status

-The project is still in active development.
 Much of the library has already been moved to TypeScript, but some areas are still being refined and some compatibility gaps with earlier versions remain.

 If your project depends heavily on the older API, you may be better off staying with [Nerdamer-Prime](https://github.com/together-science/nerdamer-prime) for now.